Azure/azure-signalr/specs/Protocol.md

 ### JSON Encoding

-JSON binary must be encoded thorugh Base64 before they are packed into MessageWrapper.
+JSON binary must be encoded through Base64 before they are packed into MessageWrapper.

 ```json
 {